Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 Yes, if the provider is a Microsoft License Mobility Partner

-Also, remember that Microsoft requires active Software Assurance or an active subscription for BYOL.
-You can get Software Assurance with licences through most of the Microsoft Volume Licensing agreements except for CSP.
-CSP is the most popular option for subscription licences but you may also procure them via an Enterprise Agreement.
+Important: Microsoft requires active Software Assurance or a subscription-based license.
+SA can be obtained through most of the Microsoft Volume Licensing programs, including Enterprise Agreement but not CSP.
+CSP is the most popular option for subscription licences.

 2. Assess Your Licensing Position